-Thank you for joining us in the effort by taking the time to learn more about how we are making language access a priority.
-We look forward to hearing from you about what we can do to improve Nevada Medicaid at every level.
+Thank you for joining Nevada Medicaid in the effort by taking the time to learn more about how we are making language access a priority.
+Contact Nevada Medicaid about what we can do to improve Nevada Medicaid at any level.